 Many differences and disagreements are not resolvable

 After celebrating their 81st wedding anniversary, the UK’s longest married couple say they have a disagreement every day and they still feel they have a happy and healthy marriage!

 Not all of our conflicts need to be resolved in order to have a happy relationship.
-In fact most of our disagreements are not resolvable – they’re just part and parcel of our inevitable differences.
-Quite often the only way forward is to simply accept them, have a sense of humour, or find a good compromise…
+In fact, most of our disagreements are not resolvable – they’re just part and parcel of our inevitable differences.
+Quite often the only way forward is to simply accept them, have a sense of humor, or find a good compromise…